Vinyard Indian Settlement: Land

 The group owns a 24-acre parcel of land outside of Herod, Illinois, and hope to purchase more surrounding land.

 Status

-The Vinyard Indian Settlment is not federally recognized or state-recognized as a Native American tribe.
-Illinois has no federally recognized or state-recognized tribes.
+The Vinyard Indian Settlement is not federally recognized or state-recognized as a Native American tribe.
+Illinois has no state-recognized tribes.

 In 2015, the Illinois state house of representatives passed HB 3127, Vinyard Indian Settlement of Shawnee Indians Recognition Act, which would have established them as the first state-recognized tribe in Illinois.
 However, upon hearing testimony from Shawnee tribes, the state senate did not vote on the bill.
 Leaders from the Absentee-Shawnee Tribe of Indians of Oklahoma, Eastern Shawnee Tribe of Oklahoma, and Shawnee Tribe all traveled to Illinois to testify against the recognition of the Vinyard Indian Settlement.

 Activities

 The organization hosts Reconnection Days, an annual gathering in September, begun in 2010.
 They hold two other annual public festivals.

 Ben Barnes, chief of the federally recognized Shawnee Tribe, based in Miami, Oklahoma, stated of Barney Bush and the Vinyard Indian Settlement: "These [ceremonial] activities he presents for people are minstrel shows.
 When they do those pantomimes, that is offensive and racist."